NVIDIA/Megatron-LM/README.md

 [FlashAttention](https://github.com/HazyResearch/flash-attention) is a fast and memory-efficient algorithm to compute exact attention.
-It speeds up model training and reduces memory requirement.
+It speeds up model training and reduces memory requirements.

 To install FlashAttention:
 ```sh